asterisk/documentation/docs/Fundamentals/Asterisk-Internal-Database/SQLite3-astdb-back-end.md

 pageid: 19005573
 ---

-!!! note **  Starting with **Asterisk 10** , Asterisk uses **SQLite3
+/// note | SQLite3
-    for its internal database instead of the Berkeley DB database used by Asterisk 1.8 and previous versions.
+Starting with **Asterisk 10**, Asterisk uses **SQLite3** for its internal database instead of the Berkeley DB database used by Asterisk 1.8 and previous versions.

-[//]: # (end-note)
+///

 Every effort has been made to make this transition as automatic and painless for users as possible.
 This page will describe the upgrade process, any potential problems, and the appropriate solutions to those problems.

 The upgrade process
 -------------------